 Name Description JMS Equivalent Property setBodyInputStream(InputStream read a message body when sending it.
-JMS_HQ_InputStream setOutputStream(OutputStream will receive the body of a message.
+JMS_HQ_InputStream setOutputStream(OutputStream n)Set the OutputStream that will receive the body of a message.
 This method does not block.
 JMS_HQ_OutputStream saveOutputStream(OutputStream to the outputStream.
 It will block until the entire content is transferred to the OutputStream.
 JMS_HQ_SaveStream